apache/amoro/docs/user-guides/cdc-ingestion.md

         weight: 400
 ---
 # CDC Ingestion
 CDC stands for Change Data Capture, which is a broad concept, as long as it can capture the change data, it can be called CDC.
 [Flink CDC](https://github.com/ververica/flink-cdc-connectors) is a Log message-based data capture tool, all the inventory and incremental data can be captured.
-Taking MySQL as an example, it can easily capture Binlog data through Debezium and process the calculations in real time to send them to the Arctic data lake.
-The Arctic data lake can then be queried by other engines.
+Taking MySQL as an example, it can easily capture Binlog data through Debezium and process the calculations in real time to send them to the data lake.
+The data lake can then be queried by other engines.

-This section will show how to practice one table into the lake and multiple tables into the lake for both [Native-Iceberg](../formats/iceberg.md) and [Mixed-Iceberg](../formats/mixed-iceberg.md) format.
+This section will show how to ingest one table or multiple tables into the data lake for both [Iceberg](../formats/iceberg.md) format and [Mixed-Iceberg](../formats/mixed-iceberg.md) format.
-## One table into the lake
+## Ingest into one table
-### Native Iceberg format
+### Iceberg format
-The following example will show how MySQL CDC data is written to a Native-Iceberg table.
+The following example will show how MySQL CDC data is written to an Iceberg table.

 **Requirements**